-Donating ethnographic objects to the Jesse Peter Multicultural Museum is easy!
+Donating ethnographic objects to the SRJC Multicultural Museum is easy*!

-Today as we celebrate the 100 Year Anniversary of Santa Rosa Junior College, the Jesse Peter Multicultural Museum endures as one of the many gems of SRJC, contributing to the creative, aesthetic, and cultural development of our diverse community.
-Under the direction of full time Anthropology instructor Theresa Molino, the museum continues to expand in a multicultural direction, entrusted by donors to preserve, cherish, and exhibit their collections from all over the world.
+Today as we celebrate the 100 Year Anniversary of Santa Rosa Junior College, the SRJC Multicultural Museum endures as one of the many gems of SRJC, contributing to the creative, aesthetic, and cultural development of our diverse community.
 Over 90% of our collections are donated by generous community members like you.
-Make an appointment today to ask if your artifacts might be just what we are wishing for to round out the collections!
+Make an appointment today to ask if your artifacts might be just what we are wishing for to round out the collections*!

 Photo on left: Genevieve Allen Aguilar (seated - Elsie Allen's daughter), with son and daughter-in-law Ron and Zandra Aguilar, the donors of the Elsie Allen Pomo Basket Collection.

-The Jesse Peter Museum is honored to be considered as the caretakers of your artifacts.
+The Santa Rosa Junior College Multicultural Museum is honored to be considered as the caretakers of your artifacts.

 The large number of objects under our care dictates that we follow strict criteria when determining whether to accept new pieces.
 Factors include not only storage but long-term management costs and potential for research and exhibition use.
 Please read our acquisition guidelines below.
 Once you are satisfied that your potential donation meets our criteria please contact us for a consultation.

-- If the Museum discovers that it has acquired item (s) in violation of the above statement, the Museum shall seek to return the item(s) to the legal owner or shall seek to determine the proper means of disposition through recognized authorities.
+6. If the Museum discovers that it has acquired item (s) in violation of the above statement (s), the Museum shall seek to return the item(s) to the legal owner or shall seek to determine the proper means of disposition through recognized authorities such as NAGPRA.

-- All acquisitions are to be outright and unconditional.
+8. All approved acquisitions are to be outright and unconditional.
 The Museum cannot guarantee that objects donated will be placed on exhibition, or that they will be exhibited or stored intact as a single collection.
-In addition, please be aware that curatorial decisions made during cataloging of new collections may result in objects being deemed more appropriate for use in our education department or to be offered for sale to benefit the Museum.
+In addition, curatorial decisions made during cataloging of new collections may result in objects being deemed more appropriate for use in our education department or to be offered for sale to benefit the Museum.